 - Learn how to be a problem-solver, critical thinker, and leader

-While the mission of It Girls is to empower, motivate, educate, and change the perception of girls and women in information technology, It Girls is open to everyone, regardless of their sex, gender, or gender identity.
+While the mission of Empowering Women in Technology is to motivate, educate, and change the perception of girls and women in information technology, the program is open to everyone, regardless of their sex, gender, or gender identity.

 Course Prefix and Number: SCN 067

-Eligibility: Students must be of rising high school sophomore, junior, or senior status – or a 2021 high school graduate.
+Eligibility: Students must be of rising high school sophomore, junior, or senior status – or a 2023 high school graduate.
 For best consideration students should have a high interest in data, information, technology, collaboration and problem-solving.
-The It Girls course is open to high school students of any sex, gender, or gender identity.
+This course is open to high school students of any sex, gender, or gender identity.

 Program rates are subject to change and will be approved by the board of trustees.
 Discounts and scholarships are also available.